When it comes to the team members of our company, we take pride in the energy and professionalism that they demonstrate with each and every project!

 I spent the winter months working on a few designs and thinking of other services I could offer…keeping in mind that I had no real money to invest, no employees, I did not wish for a business loan, and my personal vehicle was a 1994 Ford Aerostar Minivan.

 By the summer of 2003, the company was starting to take shape.
-Design work was fairly steady; added services included coordinated bed shape layout, plant delivery and placement for DIY customers, and maintenance services for a select handful of customers.
+Design work was fairly steady; added services included coordinated bed shape layout, plant delivery and placement for DIY clients, and maintenance services for a select handful of clients.
 Work was steady—I hired an assistant, Sara Broker—Beautiful Blooms Landscape Design’s first employee!